Alochke/Workshop-in-InfoSec-assignment-3/module/README.md

 ============================= list.c =============================

     Was made to eliminate code duplication.
-    The list_destroy function of logs_list and connection_table_list look exactly the same.
+    The list_destroy and list_put function of logs_list and connection_table_list look exactly the same.
-    So here we store one that suitable for both.
+    So here we store code that is suitable for both.
+    We also implement here a general node to be used in both lists.

     void list_destroy(struct klist *list, struct klist_iter *iter) Resets list, by using iter.